-- Summarize the session by asking the caregiver(s) to demonstrate or explain what they will go home and do with their child.
-Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - If appropriate, agree on the next meeting date.
+- \ Close by asking the caregiver(s) to demonstrate or explain what they will do with their child following your discussions.
+Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - \ If appropriate, agree on the next meeting date.